rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-15-compiler-team-meeting.md

 ### [wg-learning](https://rust-lang.github.io/compiler-team/working-groups/learning/)

-`wg-learning` aims to make the compiler easier to learn by ensuring that rustc-guide and api docs are “complete”.
+`wg-learning` aims to make the compiler easier to learn by ensuring that rustc-dev-guide and api docs are “complete”.

-- `wg-learning` has been working on transcribing videos from the [compiler lecture series](https://www.youtube.com/watch?v=elBxMRSNYr4&list=PL85XCvVPmGQhOL-J2Ng7qlPvDVOwYpGTN) into [rustc-guide](https://rust-lang.github.io/rustc-guide/) chapters.
+- `wg-learning` has been working on transcribing videos from the [compiler lecture series](https://www.youtube.com/watch?v=elBxMRSNYr4&list=PL85XCvVPmGQhOL-J2Ng7qlPvDVOwYpGTN) into [rustc-dev-guide](https://rust-lang.github.io/rustc-dev-guide/) chapters.

 - Originally, individuals were assigned one or lectures to complete but that hasn't worked very well.